• Home

 Sprinkle chunks of broken gluten free snickerdoodles on top of the buttercream, in the center of the ring, and gently press to make sure they stick.
 I used 2 packages of small cookies which equals 4 normal size cookies.

-Step 5: Add the Second Cake
+Step 12: Add the Second Layer and Frost the Outside of the Cake

 Place the second cake bottom (or flat) side up so the top is nice and flat.